Frequently Asked Questions (FAQ)

 What is prevarication (prevaricación)?expand_more

 It is an authority or official knowingly issuing an arbitrary and unjust decision in an administrative matter (Art.
 404 CP).
-Judicial prevarication (Art.
-446) is committed by judges.
-The main penalty is usually disqualification from office.
+The main penalty is special disqualification from public employment or office, removing the convicted official from public service.

 What is influence peddling?expand_more